gmail spamemail blockinginbox cleanup

 3. Turn on "Warn for unusual activity"

-These help, but they're reactive measures—you still have to deal with spam before you can report it.
+These help, but they're reactive.
+You still have to deal with the spam before you can report it.

 The MailMop Advantage: Automated Spam Management

-While Gmail's manual methods work, they're time-consuming and incomplete.
-MailMop transforms spam management from a daily chore into a one-time setup.
+Gmail's manual methods work, but they eat your time and never quite finish the job.
+MailMop turns spam management from a daily chore into a one-time setup.

 How MailMop Blocks Spam Differently: